arcus/education_modules/directories_and_file_paths/directories_and_file_paths.md

 While relative file paths require a frame of reference to start looking for a file, an **absolute file path** does not-- it already includes everything that the computer might need to find the file.
 Using the example above, the absolute path to your stapler would include not only where in your office it is, but also the floor number, the building name, the street the building is on, the city it's in, the county, the state, and the country.
 For a coworker who works in the same building that you do, this level of detail might seem unnecessary, or even overwhelming!
 However, if there was no frame of reference to start from, these directions would let anyone in the world find your stapler.

-An example of an absolute file path to our file age-data.csv might look something like this:
+An example of an absolute file path to our file age_data.csv might look something like this:

-"/Users/username/Documents/data/age-data.csv" (Unix-like, including Mac operating systems) or "C:\Users\username\Documents\data\my-data.csv" (Windows)
+"/Users/username/Documents/data/age_data.csv" (Unix-like, including Mac operating systems) or "C:\Users\username\Documents\data\age_data.csv" (Windows)

 ### So which kind file path should I use?

 By now, you may be wondering whether absolute file paths or relative file paths are better, and the answer is, it depends!
 When referring to a file in an R or Python script, for example, which type of file path you use will depend on the purpose of the script and who will run it in the future.
 Absolute file paths can be useful because you don't have to know what working directory you're in-- you just have to know where the file is.
-However, as you might have noticed, absolute paths include things like the username of the user account and other folders that may exist on your computer and not anyone else's.
-If you are the only one using a script, and never plan on running it from any other location, you might choose to use an absolute path, since no matter where your program lives on your computer, R or Python can find the file.
+However, as you might have noticed, absolute paths include things like the username of the user account and other folders that may exist on your computer, but not necessarily on anyone else's.
+If you are the only one using a script, and never plan on running it from any other location, you might choose to use an absolute path, since no matter where your program lives on your computer, it can find the file.
 However, if you are working with collaborators or have plans to make your script public, using a relative path might be a better choice.
 If you keep every file that you need in a single project folder (which could have several subfolders) and maintain/share that folder as a unit, then you can use file paths that are relative to where the script is being run, and it shouldn't matter where a collaborator saves the folder on their own computer.
 This is the reproducible choice!

 <div class = "important">
 When writing a script in a programming language like R or Python, it's possible to write code that sets your working directory to a specific location each time the script is run.
 While this might be tempting, in general it's not a great idea, especially in scripts you might share.
 The working directory you set may not exist on any other computer, and hardcoding it can cause problems later.
 </div>

-### Knowledge Check 1
+### Quiz: Absolute and relative file paths

 What is the difference between an absolute file path and a relative file path?
+Select all that apply.

-[( )] Absolute file paths are better than relative file paths.
+[[ ]] Absolute file paths are better than relative file paths.
-[( )] Relative file paths are better than absolute file paths.
+[[ ]] Relative file paths are better than absolute file paths.
-[(X)] Absolute file paths contain all of the information about the location of the file, while relative file paths are relative to the current location, or working directory.
+[[X]] Absolute file paths contain all of the information about the location of the file, while relative file paths are relative to the current location, or working directory.
 ********************************
 <div class = "answer">
 Neither absolute nor relative file paths are "better"-- which you choose will depend on how you will be using or sharing your script.
 With an absolute path, all of the information to find your file **on your own computer** will be included in the file path.
 With a relative path, the file path will be in relation to a reference point.
 Often, relative file paths are used in scripts that will be shared or run on multiple computers.